Appleple47/Text-Counter/README.md

 To delete your typed sentences, press the delete button.

 ## Future Plans
-・Add a word and sentence count feature\
+・Add a word and sentence count feature (completed on 24 Jan 2025)\
 ・Change text color every n characters\
+・Allow switching target count type\
 ・Add a sharing button\
 ・Get some feedback\
   etc.